-The Campus Initiative to Reduce Crime Against Women (CIRCAW) Office provides confidential advising to aid victims in reporting sexual assault crimes.
-The CIRCAW Office provides information on options available to victims through law enforcement, civil proceedings, and the student conduct process.
-Additionally, the CIRCAW Office can assist victims by providing referrals to resources to meet their individual needs.
+The Student Counseling Center (SCC) provides confidential advising to aid victims in reporting sexual assault crimes.
+The SCC provides information on options available to victims through law enforcement, civil proceedings, and the student conduct process.
+Additionally, the SCC can assist victims by providing referrals to resources to meet their individual needs.
 Students may also report the crime to any faculty or staff who shall inform the ECU Police Department and the Office of Student Development.